hedgedoc/hedgedoc/docs/guides/auth/gitlab-self-hosted.md

 ```

 7. Run `docker-compose up -d` to apply your settings.
-8. Sign in to your CodiMD using your GitLab ID:
+8. Sign in to your HedgeDoc using your GitLab ID:

 ![Sign in via GitLab](../../images/auth/gitlab-sign-in.png)